Welcome

 Libraries as Mental Health Hubs – Article from the American Psychological Association.
 (7 pages)

-opens in a new windowMental Illness in the Libraryopens PDF file – 10 tips for improving services to and relationships with patrons with mental illness.
+Mental Illness in the Library – 10 tips for improving services to and relationships with patrons with mental illness.
 (4 pages)

 Reducing the Stigma of Mental Health at the Library – article from the American Library Association Public Programs Office.
 (4 pages)